All Quiet on the Western Front: Title and translation

-Murdoch also explains how, due to the time it was published, Wheen's translation was obliged to Anglicise some lesser-known German references and lessen the impact of certain passages, while omitting others entirely.
+Murdoch also explains how, owing to the time it was published, Wheen's translation was obliged to Anglicise some lesser-known German references and lessen the impact of certain passages while omitting others entirely.
 Murdoch's translation is more accurate to the original text and completely unexpurgated.

 Plot summary

-The book centers on Paul Bäumer, a German soldier on the Western Front during World War I. At the start of the book, Paul lives with his parents and sister in a charming German village.
-He attends school, where the patriotic speeches of his teacher Kantorek lead the whole class to volunteer for the Imperial German Army shortly after the start of The Great War.
-Bäumer arrives at the Western Front with his friends and schoolmates (Leer, Müller, Kropp, Kemmerich and a number of other characters).
-There, they meet Stanislaus Katczinsky, an older soldier nicknamed Kat, who becomes Paul's mentor.
+The book centers on Paul Bäumer, a German soldier on the Western Front during World War I. Before the war, Paul lived with his parents and sister in a charming German village.
+He attended school, where the patriotic speeches of his teacher Kantorek led the whole class to volunteer for the Imperial German Army shortly after the start of the Great War.
+At the training camp, where they meet Himmelstoß, his class is scattered over the platoons amongst Frisian fishermen, peasants and labourers, with whom they soon become friends.
+Bäumer arrives at the Western Front with his friends and schoolmates (Albert, Kemmerich, Leer, Müller, and a number of other characters).
+There they meet Stanislaus Katczinsky, an older recalled reservist, nicknamed Kat, who becomes Paul's mentor.

 While fighting at the front, Bäumer and his comrades engage in frequent battles and endure the treacherous and filthy conditions of trench warfare.
-The battles fought here have no names and seem to have little overall significance, except for the impending possibility of injury or death.
-Only meager pieces of land are gained, which are often lost again later.
+The battles fought here have no names and only meager pieces of land are gained, which are often lost again later.
 Remarque often refers to the living soldiers as old and dead, emotionally drained and shaken.
-"We are not youth any longer.
-We don't want to take the world by storm.
-We are fleeing from ourselves, from our life.
-We were eighteen and had begun to love life and the world; and we had to shoot it to pieces."

 Paul visits home, and the contrast with civilian life highlights the cost of the war on his psyche.
-The town has not changed since he went off to war, but he has: he finds that he does "not belong here anymore, it is a foreign world".
-He feels disconnected from most of the townspeople.
-His father asks him "stupid and distressing" questions about his war experiences, not understanding "that a man cannot talk of such things".
-An old schoolmaster lectures him about strategy and advancing to Paris while insisting that Paul and his friends know only their "own little sector" of the war but nothing of the big picture.
+The town has not changed since he went off to war, but he has: he finds that he does "not belong here any more, it is a foreign world".
+Paul recovers the books and writings he had left in his childhood room, but finds his passion for literature to have been completely erased by the trauma of war.
+He feels disconnected from most of the townspeople, who ask him "stupid and distressing" questions about his experiences or lecture him about strategy and advancing to Paris while insisting that Paul and his friends know only their "own little sector" but nothing of the big picture.
+Indeed, the only person he remains connected to is his dying mother, with whom he shares a tender yet restrained relationship.

-Indeed, the only person he remains connected to is his dying mother, with whom he shares a tender, yet restrained relationship.
-The night before he is to return from leave, he stays up with her, exchanging small expressions of love and concern for each other.
-He thinks to himself, "Ah!
-Mother, Mother!
-How can it be that I must part from you?
-Here I sit and there you are dying; we have so much to say, and we shall never say it."
 In the end, he concludes that he "ought never to have come [home] on leave".